The femoral groove is the concave region at the lower end of the femur. It is more commonly called the trochlear groove.

 Relationship of patella to trochlear groove

-The groove helps to keep the patella within its walls as the knee bends and straightens, so that the patella does not sublux or dislocate.
+The groove helps to keep the patella within its walls during knee motion, so that the patella does not sublux or dislocate.

 Back to top